Kinsa/cribbage-board-app-tokens/README.md

 ## Installation as a Dependency

-To use these tokens in another project:
+To use these tokens in another project by installing from the main branch:

 ```bash
 # sh